-5. Details regarding the types of private investment created or stimulated, the dates of this activity, the amount of public money involved and any other pertinent information, including any jobs created, businesses started and number of jobs retained due to the approved activities.
+5. Details regarding the types of private investment created or stimulated, the dates of this activity, the amount of public money involved and any other pertinent information, including any jobs created, businesses started, and number of jobs retained due to the approved activities.

-The MSSF will help support the creation of 5 businesses and will create 32 permanent full-time jobs and 44 part-time jobs.
-Public investment totals \$31,600 to date.
-Please note that these grant projects have not all been completed and therefore the activity is not complete.
+The MSSF helped support the creation of 5 businesses and created 32 permanent full-time jobs and 44 part-time jobs.
+Public investment totaled \$31,600.